- Share The Ultimate Guide to a Content Marketing Career on Facebook

 - Share The Ultimate Guide to a Content Marketing Career via email

 Curata and LinkedIn have joined forces to pool our data and bring you the Ultimate Guide to a Content Marketing Career.
 It’s for everyone interested in a new content marketing career—or advancing your current one.
 Combining data from Curata’s survey of 1,000+ marketers, and LinkedIn’s 450 million worldwide profiles, this guide offers insights about the state of the sector right now, and potential content marketing career trajectories.
+(Check out Curata’s guide to Content Marketing Interview Questions and Answers.)

 The associated eBook, The Ultimate Guide to a Content Marketing Career, also includes observations from content marketing experts Ann Handley, Chief Content Officer, Marketing Profs; Joe Pulizzi, Founder, Content Marketing Institute; and Joe Chernov, Vice President of Marketing, InsightSquared.